Bernstein Medical In The News

 An article in the New York Daily News reports that Mr. Brady has consulted with a hair transplant physician about his hair loss.
 The Daily News interviewed both Dr. Bernstein and a patient at Bernstein Medical – Center for Hair Restoration for the article.
 Read the full post for quotations from the article and some links on hair loss genetics.

 Dr. Bernstein was interviewed by Spencer Kobren of The Bald Truth on the recent breakthrough in hair cloning, using ACell MatriStem®, an extracellular matrix.
-Listen to the interview here, courtesy Bald Truth and the International Alliance of Hair Restoration Surgeons (IAHRS):
+Click the link to listen to the interview, courtesy Bald Truth and the International Alliance of Hair Restoration Surgeons (IAHRS):

 New developments in regenerative medicine, presented at the 18th Annual Scientific Meeting of the International Society for Hair Restoration (ISHRS) this past week, may have opened the possibility that a patient’s hair can be multiplied in his own scalp.